CiscoCloud/shipped-traefik-simulator/README.md

 4. Wait for build to complete.

-5. Deploy you project to server.
+5. Deploy you project to environment.

-6. App Started, Click on **save**.
-App hit random hits to the same host.
+6. App Started, Click on **start**.
+50 hits will be made on App with random status code, as shown below.

  ![](img/1.PNG)